omussell/homelab/design/design.md

 When a DNS resolver is looking for www.example.com, the .com name servers help the resolver verify the records returned for example, and example helps verify the records returned for www.
 The root DNS name servers help verify .com, and information pusblished by the root is vetted at the Root Signing Ceremony

-List of DNSSEC RFCs

-- 1
-- 2
-- 3

 [how DNSSEC works]: https://www.cloudflare.com/dns/dnssec/how-dnssec-works/
 [on the CloudFlare blog]: https://blog.cloudflare.com/dnssec-an-introduction/